thanasisn/SDR_enhancement_LAP/article/article_doc.md

 We studied the enhancement of the global horizontal irradiance induced by clouds over Thessaloniki for the period 1994 -- 2023 using data recorded every one minute.
-We identified the cloud enhancement events (CE) by creating an appropriate clear sky irradiance reference with the use of a radiative transfer model and aerosol optical depth data from a collocated Cimel sun photometer and a Brewer spectrophotometer.
+We identified the cloud enhancement events (CE) by creating an appropriate cloud-free irradiance reference with the use of a radiative transfer model and aerosol optical depth data from a collocated Cimel sun photometer and a Brewer spectrophotometer.
 We found a trend in CE events of $+ 111 \pm 27\,\text{cases}/\text{year}$, and a